zhmcclient/zhmc-os-forwarder/docs/intro.rst

-The **IBM Z HMC OS Message Forwarder** connects to the console of operating systems running in LPARs on Z systems and forwards the messages written by the operating systems in the LPARs to remote syslog servers.
+The **IBM Z HMC OS Message Forwarder** connects to the console of operating systems running in LPARs on Z systems and forwards the messages written by the operating systems in the LPARs to remote syslog serverss.

 The Z systems can be in classic or DPM operational mode.